 REEF members are at the heart of our grassroots marine conservation programs.
 Over 50,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.

-This month we highlight Carl Gwinn, a REEF surveyor in California.
-Carl joined REEF in 2001 and has conducted 328 surveys.
-He is a member of the Pacific Advanced Assessment Team.
-Here's what he had to say about REEF:
+This month we highlight Eileen Byrne, a REEF surveyor from Massachusetts.
+Eileen joined REEF in 2004 and has conducted 59 surveys in both her home state and in the warmer waters of the Caribbean.
+Here's what she had to say about REEF:

 Do you dive close to where you live, and if so, what is the best part about diving there?

 Aside from the water temperature and having to be completely covered in neoprene and still be cold, I love diving in New England.
 We have it all - eel grass, sandy bottoms, rubble, boulders, reefs, and wrecks.
 We have squid, shrimp, nudibranchs, and crazy looking fish such as the Sea Raven and Wolf Eel.
 Our fish may not be as colorful as tropical fish, but we can see some in late summer when they begin to wander into our water.
 Best of all though, is that local diving is a great day at the beach with friends, and is something we can do weekend after weekend for months at a time rather than once a year for a week.